 0-1 (Justin Siena Braves leading) at the end of the third inning

-In the fourth inning the Fort Bragg Timberwolves exploded to score four runs with five line drives and one long ball that nearly made it out of the park.
+In the fourth inning the Fort Bragg Timberwolves exploded to score four runs with five line drives and one long ball that almost made it out of the park to drive in the fourth run.
 The Justin Siena Braves answered with one run of their own, but they left the field with the bases loaded as the Timberwolves defense held strong.

 Empty Dugout